Stape

 - You use the wrong configuration code

-If none of the above issues exist, we recommend creating a new sGTM container and using it.
+If none of the above issues exist, we recommend creating and using a new sGTM container.
 You can utilize export and import functionality to migrate your existing configuration.

 You can receive 500 in cases when some tag changes the response code.
 For example, in case there was an error in some tag.